 (5) ERCOT shall notify all affected TSPs of any alternative requirements it approves.

 (6) Annually, ERCOT shall review Distribution Service Provider (DSP) power factors using the actual summer Load and power factor information included in the annual Load data request to assess whether DSPs comply with the requirements of this subsection.
-At times selected by ERCOT, ERCOT shall require manual power factor measurement at substations and POIs that do not have power factor metering.
+At times selected by ERCOT, ERCOT shall require manual power factor measurement at substations and points of interconnection for Load that do not have power factor metering.
 ERCOT shall try to provide DSPs sufficient notice to perform the manual measurements.
-ERCOT may not request more than four measurements per calendar year for each DSP substation or POI where power factor measurements are not available.
+ERCOT may not request more than four measurements per calendar year for each DSP substation or points of interconnection for Load where power factor measurements are not available.

 (7) If actual conditions indicate probable non-compliance of TSPs and DSPs with the requirements to provide voltage support, ERCOT shall require power factor measurements at the time of its choice while providing sufficient notice to perform the measurements.